Please Note - If you are cruising around Australia you need to select Pacific.

 Are you visiting Australia from overseas?
 Or do you live in Australia and need to arrange travel insurance for friends or family visiting you?

 If that's you, you might be finding it tricky to find cover.
 To buy a standard comprehensive travel insurance policy, most insurers in Australia require you to be a resident to qualify for cover, but there are options out there for you!

 Visitors to Australia can either choose to buy a policy from within their own country or opt for Overseas Visitors Cover, which unfortunately only a handful of companies in Australia offer.

-Overseas visitors policies generally are for those travellers coming to Australia on holiday (or business) who have forgotten to buy a policy before they left their home country.
+Overseas Visitors or Inbound policies generally are for those travellers coming to Australia on holiday (or business) who do not have travel cover from their home country.